Censorship in China: Circumventing censorship

+Chinese netizens also use the method of "tunneling" to access blocked webpages.
+To avoid censorship by the Great Firewall of China a web page can also be mirrored simply by recreating that page under a different URL.
+Both methods provide effective way to bypass censorship because of the large scope of the Internet.

 Netizens also have methods to express their opinions online without being censored by the government.
 The primary method is in the form of code words, metaphors, or plays on words.
 For example, the phrase "Grass Mud Horse" (Cao Ni Ma) is commonly used by netizens as a pun on a homophonous profanity; this phrase has been broadly used to signify a subversive means of broaching topics not permitted by the government, and it has been used by netizens advocating for greater freedom of speech.
 The rise of online satire and code words used to mock or criticize the government or sociopolitical issues has formed a subculture on the Chinese Internet called "egao" ("恶搞"), which translates literally into "evil doings" in Chinese.
 These code words and phrases allow netizens to discuss topics ranging from government corruption to health and environment scandals to everyday society and culture.
 Through this subculture, Chinese netizens can broach sensitive issues on social media with less risk of government censorship.

 Besides Internet censorship, Chinese citizens have devised methods to circumvent censorship of print media as well.
 As news organizations in China try to move away from the reputation of simply being mouthpieces for CCP propaganda, they face a difficult challenge of having to report the news objectively while remaining on good terms with the government.
 Journalists do their best to resist government censorship by maintaining a relatively neutral balance of positive and negative tones in articles, reporting on officials who have already been officially removed from their positions, disparaging the CCP as an entity instead of targeting individual officials, and focusing blame on lower-ranking officials.
 News organizations encourage their journalists to report on more sensitive yet risky articles by promising journalists compensation even if their articles get cut by government officials before publication.
 Editors also try to ensure job security by continuing to employ a journalist under another position even when told by the CCP to fire that journalist for disobeying Party protocol.